jos47tl/student-webdev-labs/reflection.md

 I closely followed the video for this exercise.
 There were many things that I had never used in practice before like the .then and .finally methods.
 I also forgot that I needed to append elements to the DOM after I created them.
 The process of creating and adding elements was tricky for me.
 This exercise took me the longest out of all the JavaScript exercises so far.

 ### Functional

+I completed the map and filter functions with only the slides for reference.
+They were relatively intuitive to create.
+The third function took much longer as I tried to wrap my head around reducers and accumulators.
+I had to read the documentation and watch the example video to get an idea of what to do.
+The video showed the usage of the ternary operator.
+It has the same formatting as C ternary operators and I have used ternary operators in Python as well so it was a pleasant surprise to see them show up in JavaScript as well.